Travel guide Japon

 The Japanese cultivate the art of kawaii, the cute, the harmless.
 In Hello Kitty's native country, it is a form of artistic expression as well as a lucrative industry.
 People, animals or objects take on round and childish features, and everything is tinted with fluo or pastel colors.
 Even the police has a kawaii mascot.

-24/7 convenience stores can be found on every street corner in major cities.
-They are a great place to grab a quick bite to eat, get cash, go to the bathroom or even buy last minute souvenirs.
-In the evening, they shine like beacons in the night around which revelers gather.
+These famous 24/7 convenience stores can be found on every street corner in major cities.
+They're a handy (if not essential) place to grab a quick bite to eat, withdraw cash, go to the loo or even buy last-minute souvenirs.
+In the evening, they shine like beacons in the night.

 ©Giuseppe Ramos - iStockphoto.com.jpg